spencertipping/pushback/README.md

 Instead of driving IO, streams drive compilers and manage data shared across a JIT boundary.

-`pushback` uses _negotiated_ IO, which means that in order for data to move from point A to point B, both points must be "available" -- i.e. ready to produce or consume data.
+Pushback uses _negotiated_ IO, which means that in order for data to move from point A to point B, both points must be "available" -- i.e. ready to produce or consume data.
 File descriptors detect availability using `select`, `epoll`, or another such multiplexed IO mechanism, but not all availability points have